xTriixrx/DLX/README.md

 ```

 `conan build` automatically invokes `ctest` when tests are enabled, so the pipeline stays in sync with the CMake setup.
 To clean everything, remove the `build/` directory (`rm -rf build`) and deactivate/delete the virtual environment when you’re done.

+> **Note:** If you already have GoogleTest installed system-wide (e.g., via Homebrew), the build will use that installation.
+Otherwise, Conan will fetch and build `gtest` from ConanCenter (pass `--build gtest` if a binary isn’t available for your platform).

 #### Conan Configuration